 Doing Business in China

 One of the world’s largest and fastest growing economies, the People’s Republic brims with history and opportunity.
-Economics may be a global language, but Western expats doing business in China often find integrating into Chinese culture to be a big adjustment.
-Many, in fact, invest in cross-cultural training to ease the process.
+Economics may be a global language, but Western expats doing business in China often find integrating into Chinese culture a big adjustment and many invest in cross-cultural training to ease the process.

 Starting a business in China is also not easy.
-A government that is uncomfortably imposing for many Westerners and a sometimes debilitating language barrier are too much for many to cope with.
-Many expats leave before their contacts expire and 60 percent of expats reportedly leave China after less than five years.
+A government that is uncomfortably imposing for many Westerners and a sometimes debilitating language barrier are too much for some to cope with and many expats leave before their contracts expire – in fact, up to 60 percent of expats reportedly leave China after less than five years.

-The situation is made more challenging by changes to the country’s visa system in 2013.
-Businesspeople who have to leave the country at regular intervals to renew their paperwork can no longer apply for visas from Hong Kong – a convenient and popular practice by expats before the laws changed.
+The situation is made more challenging by China's visa system.
+For example businesspeople who have to leave the country at regular intervals to renew their paperwork can no longer apply for visas from Hong Kong – a convenient and popular practice among expats before the laws changed in 2013.

-This contributes to the country's overall ranking of 96th out of 189 countries in the World Bank’s Ease of Doing Business Survey for 2014.
-Tellingly, China ranked at 158th for starting a business, 98th for protecting investors and 120th for paying taxes.
+This contributes to the country's overall ranking of 90 out of 189 countries in The World Bank’s Ease of Doing Business Survey for 2014.
+Tellingly, China ranked at 128th for starting a business, 132nd for protecting minority investors and 120th for paying taxes.

-Despite the downsides, the number of foreign workers in China has been increasing by roughly 10 percent every year since 2000 and expats continue to chase success in the Mainland.
+Despite the downsides, the number of foreign workers in the country has been steadily increasing over the past two decades as more and more expats arrive to chase success in China.